 There is no charge for the program.

 The Department sponsors the visa and offers a stipend to cover round trip economy class travel expenses from the scholar 's home city to Bethesda, MD, as well as living expenses for the approximately 2-3 month duration of the visit in the NIH CC Department of Bioethics.
 Up to $12,000 is for travel and accommodation.
 In addition, scholars have the option to apply for an additional USD 3,000 to cover relevant travel in the U.S. during their stay at the NIH Clinical Center.
 The Department of Bioethics does not have accommodations to offer; visitors typically find short-term rentals in the local/Bethesda area near NIH.

 To apply, please submit the following:

 - A cover letter describing your interest in the NIH mentored bioethics research program, including a description of your current position and bioethics research; your plans for pursuing a career in bioethics in your country of residence or another LMIC; how participation in the NIH mentored bioethics research program might help you to advance your current bioethics research, and realize your bioethics career plans; and the preferred time period for your visit at NIH (max.
 1 page).

 - Endorsement letter from a supervisor or mentor at your home institution.
 The endorsement should include a statement describing your current involvement in bioethics research; how you will be involved in bioethics research activities after the NIH mentored bioethics research program; and how participation in the NIH mentored bioethics research program will enhance your involvement in these bioethics research activities.
 The endorsement letter should be written on an official letterhead and provide a clear indication of the letter writer's position.

 - Curriculum vitae.

 - If your native language is not English, evidence of English proficiency, such as TOEFL score, IELTS score, or previous education at English-speaking institutions.

 Preferred File Format: We prefer receiving documents as PDF (.pdf) formatted documents.

-Applicants will be notified by e-mail within four weeks of receipt of their application.
+Applicants will be notified by e-mail within four weeks of receipt of their complete application.